top of page

 Institutional abuse is thriving in our schools under the guise of reasonable force.
 Children are being conditioned with reactive violence to exert a position of submissive behavior and control.

-Autistic children are being viciously abused in broad daylight at school every day and nobody gives a shit.
-Our children are being taken advantage of in-front of adults who should be protecting them.
+Autistic children are being viciously abused in broad daylight at school every day, and nobody cares.
+Our children are being taken advantage of in front of adults who should be protecting them.
 Kids with disabilities are being intentionally pushed beyond their ability to cope while everyone sits back and collects a paycheck (funded with your tax dollars).

 a screenshot of a tweet

-THE SOLUTION IS COMMUNICATION NOT COMPLIANCE 40% of Autistic children are not verbal, the focus needs to be on speech therapy, ASL, assistive communication devices, compassion, & understanding.
-Not cruel & unusual punishment, abuse, restraints and isolations that leave a lifetime of unrepairable damage.
+THE SOLUTION IS COMMUNICATION NOT COMPLIANCE 40% of Autistic children are non-verbal.
+The focus needs to be on speech therapy, ASL, assistive communication devices, compassion, and understanding.
+Not cruel and unusual punishment, abuse, restraints, and isolation that leave a lifetime of unrepairable damage.

-It's time everyone, including our government, education, & healthcare started listening to actual Autistic humans.
-Not the heavily funded lobbyist for agenda-based abusers & their organizations committed to torturing or "curing" Autistics.
+It's time for everyone, including our government, education, and healthcare systems, to start listening to actual Autistic individuals.
+Not the heavily funded lobbyists for agenda-based abusers and their organizations committed to torturing or "curing" Autistics.

 Are you feeling more aware?